sorbet/sorbet/website/docs/why-type-annotations.md

 `A = MyClass.new` is in fact `MyClass`, and require an explicit annotation _only_ when that assumption turns out to be incorrect, for example due to an override.)

+Also, for **frozen** array literals assigned to constants, Sorbet assumes a [tuple type](tuple.md) instead of an [array type](stdlib-generics.md), because it knows that the array cannot be re-assigned or mutated.

 ## ... for instance variables?